tagion/tagion/docs/docs/protocols/dart/_block_file_recycler.md

 The dispose in the recycler simply creates a new `RecycleSegment` and adds it to the list called [`to_be_recycled`](https://ddoc.tagion.org/tagion.dart.Recycler.Recycler.to_be_recycled.html).

 ### [Claim](https://ddoc.tagion.org/tagion.dart.Recycler.Recycler.claim.html) in recycler
 The claim in the recycler first checks a internal list called `to_be_recycled`.
 This list contains all the disposed segments that are going to be added to the recycler when the `blockfile.store` function is called.
-If it finds a segment in the `to_be_recycled`, which is the same size amount of blocks neccesary to store the document, it returns the index.
+If it finds a segment in the `to_be_recycled`, which is the same size amount of blocks necessary to store the document, it returns the index.

 If no segment in the `to_be_recycled` is found, we do the following: